passiomatic/super-hammer/README.md

 ### Grid system
 By design Rock Hammer doesn't include a grid system.
 Lately I'm using [Unsemantic][u] CSS framework a lot, so I added it to the mix.

-The variables `bpmobilemax`, `bptabletmin`, `bptabletmax` and `bpdesktopmin` in `_config.scss` partial activate the Unsemantic mobile, tablet and desktop grids respectively.
-You can keep the default pixel values or use the predefined variables `bp2`...`bp6`.
+The variables `bpmobilemax` and `$bptabletmax` in `_config.scss` partial define the device breakpoints which activate the Unsemantic mobile, tablet and desktop grids.
+You can keep the default pixel values or use the predefined logical breakpoints `bp2`...`bp6`.

 The `$show-breakpoint` SASS variable lets you display current device and logical breakpoints (default is false).